Join the Moot!

 procedural law, fluent in English and have strong communication skills,

 the Vis Moot Court is exactly what you are looking for.
 We look

 forward to your application by email, which should be directed to

 Dr. Reinmar Wolff

 wolffr (at) staff (dot) uni-marburg (dot) de

-in hard copy or even better electronically and include your curriculum vitae and contact details (telephone number and email address), copies of your A-Level and university certificates and a motivation letter in English.
+and include your curriculum vitae and contact details (telephone number and email address), copies of your A-Level and university certificates and a motivation letter in English.

 Obtain Additional Information